polterguy/polterguy.github.io/plugins/magic.lambda/index.md

 in its value being _"null"_.
 The reason why the Hyperlambda parser understands _"child1"_ as the child of the _"name"_ node, is because it is prefixed by 3 spaces (SP) relative to the _"name"_ node.
-This allows you to create graph objects (tree structures) with any depth you wish, by simply starting out with the number of spaces the node above has, add 3 additional spaces, and you have declares children nodes of the node above.
+This allows you to create graph objects (tree structures) with any depth you wish, by simply starting out with the number of spaces the node above has, add 3 additional spaces, and you have declared children nodes of the node above.

 If you think of these nodes as a sequence of function invocations, from the top to bottom, where all of the nodes are assumed to be referencing slots, and all children nodes arguments to your slots - You can imagine